endijsbertans/concourse/README.md

 # Concourse Docker

-This Docker image simply packages up the official `concourse` binary and configures it as the `ENTRYPOINT`, with a bunch of sane defaults for Docker.
+Please curl this repo, the n change localhost to YOUR public IPV4 This Docker image simply packages up the official `concourse` binary and configures it as the `ENTRYPOINT`, with a bunch of sane defaults for Docker.